-Gather in the Coldwater Springs parking lot, 7 PM
+Gather in the Coldwater Springs free parking lot

 Traditional group howl!

 Full Moon celebrations at Coldwater

 Sunset 7:20 pm (1-hour, 40-minutes later than last month's full moon)